 - Policy and Strategy Analytics - You will focus on analytics techniques designed to tackle complex policy and strategic issues.
 It will cover approaches designed to explain the behaviour of complex social systems or assess the consequences of complex decisions, in order to provide the levers for policy and strategy making in a variety of sectors.

-- Consulting or Research Project
+- Analytics Project